Justia Rating

 Common Injuries in Left Hook Bicycle Accidents

 Left hook collisions often result in serious injuries due to high-impact force between vehicles and cyclists.
-These incidents may also involve cases where a cyclist hit by a turning car in Chicago experiences severe trauma.
+A cyclist struck by a turning car in Chicago may experience severe trauma, particularly when the impact throws the cyclist onto the roadway.

 Recurrent injuries include: